WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Beta testing (5 pharmacies, 8 weeks)

-• Week 2: 4 of 5 asked: “Can it auto-suggest after a few letters?”
-Typing full medicine names was taking too long
+• Week 2: 4 of 5 asked for autocomplete after a few letters — full names were too slow to type

 From Pilot to Platform: 7.5x Growth